 “I think work with incubators and education circles could provide better access,” At Large Councilwoman Amy DeGise said before being the sole vote yes.

 A city-funded incubator is an interesting idea that likely would help struggling applicants.
 The NJ Cannabis Regulatory Commission recently announced the Business Action Center* would launch a training program for applicants.
-But it is still in the works.
+However, it is still in the works.

-Watterman abstained but explained her stance.
+Watterman abstained and explained her stance.

 “You can’t tell people where to open up a business.
 This is something that affects the Black and Brown community.
 We need to do all we can for them to start this business.
 In caucus, I brought up the concern the UEZ can create incubators for small Black and Brown businesses,” she added.
 “It’s very expensive.
 There has to be a better mechanism in place to help the Black and Brown be a part of this business.”